AdobeDocs/analytics.en/help/admin/company/security-manager.md

   </tr>
   <tr>
    <td colname="col1"> <span class="wintitle"> Enforce IP Login Restrictions</span> </td>
    <td colname="col2"> <p>(This functionality cannot be used in conjunction with Experience Cloud login.
-Note that this functionality will no longer be available as of January, 2020.)
+Note that this functionality will no longer be available as of October, 2020.)
 Limits report access to specific IP addresses or IP address ranges. </p> <p>You can add up to 100 entries in the IP Address Filter list, and each entry can be a specific address or a range of addresses. </p> <p> <span class="wintitle"> Enforce IP Login Restrictions</span> is not enforced until there is at least one entry in the IP Address Filter list. </p> <p> <span class="uicontrol"> Accepted IP Address</span>: To specify an IP address range, enclose the range in brackets (for example,
      <code>
        192.168.10.[20-240]
      </code>).
 You can also use wildcards (*) to specify any number from 0 to 255 (for example,